Tarot in Literature I

 I am the curly-headed and I am beautiful,

-so I complain with Fortune
+so I complain of Fortune

 since I do not win on anything higher than the star,